abusedmedia/Presenta-WWW/content/legal/terms-of-service.md

 ## Limitations

-- In no event shall Presenta be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the Service, even if Presenta or a Presenta authorized representative has been notified orally or in writing of the possibility of such damage.
-Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.
+- In no case Presenta will be liable for any damages (including, for example, damages due to loss of data or profits or due to business interruption) deriving from the use or inability to use the Service, even if it Presents or a Present authorized the representative was informed orally or in writing of the possibility of such damage.
+Because some jurisdictions do not allow limitations on implied warranties or limitations of liability for consequential or incidental damages, such limitations may not apply.
-- You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, without Presenta's express written permission.
-If you violate the Terms of Service, we reserve the right to terminate your license to the Service without notice.
+- You agree not to reproduce, duplicate, copy, sell, resell or exploit any part of the Service, without the express written authorization of Presenta.
+In the event of a breach of the Terms of Service, we reserve the right to suspend the Service license without notice.
-- If we determine your bandwidth usage to be significantly excessive in relation to other Presenta customers, we reserve the right to suspend your Account or throttle your file hosting until you can reduce your bandwidth consumption.
+- If we determine that the use of bandwidth is significantly excessive compared to other customers present, we reserve the right to suspend the account or limit the hosting of files until it is possible to reduce bandwidth consumption.

 ## Personal information